hardwood kitchen flooring idea

 Although the word ‘concrete’ might inspire thoughts of functional grey architecture, it’s actually an amazingly versatile flooring option that’s becoming a favorite in modern kitchens.

-Concrete isn’t a look everyone loves – but it can look especially striking when twinned with minimal Euro cabinet doors, especially in a high-gloss finish.
+Concrete isn’t a look everyone loves, but it can be especially striking when paired with minimal Euro-style cabinets, especially in a high-gloss finish.

 Pros